What is a no discharge zone (NDZ)?

 There are several differences:

-8. With so many vessels with holding tanks, why is an NDZ necessary?
+With so many vessels with holding tanks, why is a NDZ necessary?

 Parts of our marine waters are more than three miles from shore.
-Without an NDZ vessels can discharge sewage in these areas.
-Also, some commercial and recreational vessels have Type II MSDs which typically do not treat sewage to the same standards as land-based systems and are not well maintained or operated.
+Without a NDZ vessels can discharge sewage in these areas.
+Also, some commercial and recreational vessels have Type II MSDs which typically do not treat sewage to the same standards as land-based systems and are not well-maintained or operated.
 The poorly treated or raw sewage discharged from vessels on Puget Sound puts water quality and public health at risk.

 Vessel discharges occur at the surface and the movement of Puget Sound surface currents connects vessel pollutants to sensitive resources.
-Even though, in Canada, local and provincial governments are still in the process of improving Victoria area sewage treatment, vessel sewage in Puget Sound is a separate concern.
+Even though Canadian local and provincial governments are still in the process of improving Victoria area sewage treatment, vessel sewage in Puget Sound is a separate concern.

-11. How much does it typically cost to pumpout my vessel?
+How much does it typically cost to pumpout a vessel?

 Most recreational pumpouts are either free or $5.
 Mobile pumpouts boats may charge more for the convenience of coming to you.
 Commercial vessel pumpout costs vary, typically to cover the cost of sending the sewage to land-based treatment.

-12. How has Ecology evaluated whether or a NDZ is needed?
+How has Ecology evaluated whether a NDZ is needed?

-Establishing an NDZ has been a near term action on the Puget Sound Partnership's Action Agenda and is highlighted in the Washington Shellfish Initiative.
+Establishing a NDZ has been a near-term action on the Puget Sound Partnership's Action Agenda and is highlighted in the Washington Shellfish Initiative.
 Ecology researched and prepared the NDZ petition with a grant from the Washington Department of Health, funded by EPA’s National Estuary Program.

-15. How does a vessel operator comply with an NDZ?
+How does a vessel operator comply with a NDZ?

 - Closing the seacock and removing the handle;